Apteco/py-apteco/docs/source/reference/topics/variables.rst

         The table this variable is from (a :class:`Table` object).

+    .. py:attribute:: table_name

+        The name of the table this variable is from (alias of :attr:`table.name`).

     .. py:attribute:: is_selectable

         Whether the variable is allowed to be used in selections.